emusat2021/IO-Math-Lessons/README.md

 One error was found in index.html as follows:
 ![Validation error part 1](assets/images/validation/html-error-1-part-1.jpg)
-![Validation error part 2](assets/images/validation/html-error-1-part-2.jpg) The error was corrected.
+![Validation error part 2](assets/images/validation/html-error-1-part-2.jpg) The error was corrected by adding the missing div.
 #### CSS
 CSS files were tested through <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validation Service</a>.
-No errors were found across the css file.
-One error was found in index.html as follows:
+One error was found in the css file as follows:
 ![Validation error css](assets/images/validation/css-error.jpg)
+The error was corrected by removing the comma after h1 styling.

 #### Responsiveness
 I used <a href="http://ami.responsivedesign.is/" target="_blank">Am I Responsive</a> online tool for checking responsiveness on different devices.
 The website is displayed properly across different devices.